peartreegames/evt-variables/README.md

 These projects are fully fleshed out, tested, and all together better, so consider using them for production projects.
  - [Unity Atoms](https://github.com/unity-atoms/unity-atoms)
  - [ScriptableObject-Architecture](https://github.com/DanielEverland/ScriptableObject-Architecture)

+## Notes

+ScriptableObject Evts are used for Runtime References and Event Buses only.
+Not to manage data and state.
+Use MonoBehaviours to set default and update values.